David Gómez Cabrero

 Xabier Martínez de Morentin Iribarren

 Alberto Maillo, BSc Computer Engineering, joined the Translational Bioinformatics Unit in June 2017 as a Computer Engineer to design and develop the database of NaGen 1000 genomes project.
 He is also responsible for managing other computational needs at the research group and works closely with researchers, clinicians and medical doctors involved in the Nagen project.
 During his BSc, he joined the Computational Sciences and Intelligent Systems group, working on prediction and classification algorithms.
 Alberto is highly interested in the application of computational techniques in biological and clinical data.
-Currently, Alberto is completing a MSc in Computer Science.

 Sara Iglesias Rey